erjank/teaching/memory.md

 > but can also mislead us if we mis-identify something, i.e., see it
 > as something it isn't.
 >
-> FIXME: experts have more and larger chunks.
-Refer forward to
+> One key finding in cognition research is that experts have more and
-> the material from Neil Brown on patterns in "Load".
+> larger chunks than non-experts, i.e., experts "see" larger patterns,
+> and have more patterns to match things against.
+We will discuss
+> this in more detail [later](load.md#pattern-recognition).

 7±2 is probably the most important number in programming.
 When someone is trying to write the next line of a program, or understand